Kebarko/TsUnpack/README.md

 ![Image](art/config.png)

-- **Default path**: The path where Train Simulator is installed.
+- **Train Simulator**: The path where Train Simulator is installed.
+- **Open Rails profile**: The Open Rails profile path.
 - **Custom path**: A user-defined path where you want to unpack activities.

-The custom path has a higher priority than the default path.
+If Train Simulator is not installed or Open Rails does not have a profile, the option is disabled.

 ## Usage